Orange Flowers: Meanings, Symbolism, and Folklore

 In ancient times, orange played an important role in many cultures and traditions.
 To the ancient Egyptians, the color was used to decorate tombs and commemorate the dead.
 While minerals were used to make pigments for painting, saffflowers were used to tint fabric.

 Safflowers (Carthamus tinctorius) bloomed with orange, red, and yellow blossoms that were often used to make colorful dyes.
 Historical evidence from the 12th century indicates that safflower dye was used to color shrouds for mummification.
-Safflower garlands were found wrapped around mummies and in pharaohs’ tombs, including the most famous tomb of all: that of Pharaoh Tutankhamen.
+Safflower garlands were found wrapped around mummies and in pharaohs’ tombs, including the most famous tomb of all: that of Pharaoh Tutankhamun.

 But the flowers held more significance to these ancient peoples than their usefulness as a dye source.
 Some shrouds have been found with safflowers embroidered on them as a design.
 Safflower seeds have been found as temple offerings, and oil from the plants was used as a medicinal treatment for insect bites and stings.

-Orange Flower Meaning in Ancient Greece
+Ancient Greece

 To the ancient Greeks, flowers often played an important role in mythology.
 As far as orange flowers, the crocus — which blooms in shades of orange, yellow, white, and purple — has its own role in legend.